DeltaZuluSigma/ComicBookmarkManager/README.md

 # ComicBookmarkManager
 A website to organize your bookmarks (comics) by tags rather than folders.

-This was in part to circumvent Cross-Origin Resource Sharing (CORS) and also in as stated above.
+This was in part to circumvent Cross-Origin Resource Sharing (CORS) and also stated above.

 Version: x0.1